Rebekha Sharkie: Early life and education

 Sharkie was born on 24 August 1972 in Torbay, England in 1972 to British and American parents.
 The family moved to Australia when Sharkie was two years old.
-She attended Eyensbury Senior College for her high school education and went on to study international relations and public policy at Flinders University.
+She attended Cardijn College and Eyensbury Senior College for her high school education and went on to study international relations and public policy at Flinders University.
 Sharkie became a naturalised Australian on 19 March 2007, and formally renounced her British citizenship in 2016.